 Don’t fry today!
-National Sunscreen Day (also known as “Don’t Fry Day”) happens on the Friday before Memorial Day.
+National Sunscreen Day (also known as “Don’t Fry Day”) happens on May 27 in 2020.
 It’s a perfect time to get in the habit.
 The day reminds us that the sun’s harmful UV rays pose threats to our skin — and our health.
 Those picturesque rays can trigger skin cancers, and sunscreen is one of the easiest and most accessible ways to protect against them.
 So get out those sunscreen tubes (and sprays) because sun protection is trending today and everyday!

 National Sunscreen Day Activities